nextui-org/nextui-cli/packages/codemod/README.md

 │
 ◇  Migrated package.json
 │
 ◇  2.
-Migrating import "nextui" to "heroUI"
+Migrating import "nextui" to "heroui"
 │
 ◇  Do you want to migrate import nextui to heroui?
 │  Yes